samstarling/blog.lawrencejones.dev/_posts/2022-03-14-most-impactful.md

 As an example, GoCardless continues to run one of the world's largest Ruby on Rails monoliths.
-I still believe QueCommit helped avoid a premature splitting of that monolith, but perhaps tackling that split earlier would have been better in the long term: maybe GC would be a productive micro-service company by now, and paid that debt off long ago?
+I still believe QueCommit helped avoid a premature splitting of that monolith, and it's my opinion that running on a monolithic has been a huge help for GC to scale their business.

-Equally, supporting Que required us to build significant Postgres expertise inside the GoCardless engineering function.
-That expertise biased us to prefer Postgres as a technology, even when it demanded a lot of upfront investment from us.
-An alternate reality would've seen us shift to something like Cloud Spanner and avoid the long-tail of Postgres scaling the company now faces.
+But I could make arguments for the other case, too.
+Because GC so successfully scaled their monolith, the most painful problems they face now are how to split it in order to handle the next 10x growth.
+Maybe without QueCommit, we'd have been forced to break things up sooner, and perhaps that would have been better?

+I'm not convinced, but that's the issue with complex outcomes like this: we'll never really know.

-So impactful yes, but I'll never know if the net outcome was positive.
-Either way, watching how QueCommit evolved while GC rebuilt itself several times over has been a great lesson for me, and one I'm grateful to have from my tenure at GoCardless.
+Either way, watching QueCommit evolve while GC rebuilt itself several times over has been a great lesson for me.
+It's one of the many benefits you get by joining an early stage company and sticking around, where you get to see which of your bets come through.
+I'm certainly grateful for it.